malisasmaz/ostromapi/README.md

 2. I used MongoDb Atlas for database.
 It is free, cloud based and online.
 Better than local options.

 3. I used Express js for API operations.
-It is most starred npm package and great option for building API :).
+It is one of the most starred npm packages and a great option for building APIs :grinning:.

 4. I use Mocha and Chai for API test operations.
 I added tests for each operations.